-All HBW marine transmissions are test-run on a test stand with the engine at the factory prior to delivery.
+All ZF marine transmissions are test-run on a test stand with the engine at the factory prior to delivery.
 For safety reasons the fluid is drained before shipment.

-Fill the gearbox with Automatic Transmission Fluid (DEXTRON III).
+Fill the gearbox with Automatic Transmission Fluid (DEXRON II or DEXTRON III).
 The fluid level should be up to the index mark on the dipstick.
 To check the fluid level, just insert the dipstick, do not screw it in.
 Screw the dipstick into the case after the fluid level is checked and tighten.
 Do not forget the sealing ring under the hexhead of the dipstick.
-Check for leaks and make a visual inspection of the coupling, oil cooler and hoses, and shift cables.
+Check for leaks and change the fluid after the first 25 hours, also make a visual inspection of the coupling, oil cooler and hoses, and shift cables.